yangshun/tech-interview-handbook/contents/interview-formats.md

 - Tips:
   - You can code on your own laptop and look up APIs
   - Dropbox recruiters are very nice and will give you helpful information on what kind of questions to expect for the upcoming sessions
-  - One of the front end sessions involve coding up a pixel-perfect version of a real page on www.dropbox.com.
+  - One of the front end sessions involve coding up a pixel-perfect version of a real page on the Dropbox website.
 You'll be given a spec of the desired page and you'll be asked to create a working version during the interview

 ### Facebook